Our story

 Those moments became sacred-simple, healing, full of grace.

-Through nurturing her doll, C learned that she could be a good momma someday, no matter what she had experienced in the past.
-It gave her a sense of responsibility, pride, and comfort—a reflection of the love God has for her.
+Through nurturing her doll, C learned a sense of responsibility, pride, and comfort-a reflection of the love God has for her.

 Before she reunited with her biological family, we took a girls trip to Dallas and visited the American Girl Doll store where we got dressed up, had a fancy lunch with our dolls, and celebrated our journeys-a full-circle moment of joy and healing.
 C even used her own money to buy a baby doll for her doll, proudly continuing the cycle of love and care.

 At Aloha Always, we restore gently used American Girl dolls and give them to girls in foster care.
-Each doll is lovingly refurbished—brushed hair, repaired, cleaned faces—and paired with The Jesus Storybook Bible.
-Our hope is that each girl will read to her doll, hearing the greatest love story ever told, and know that like her doll, she is not forgotten, she is cherished, and she has a purpose.
+Each doll is lovingly refurbished-brushed hair, repaired, cleaned faces-and optionally paired with The Jesus Storybook Bible or American Girl book.
+Our hope is that each girl will know that like her doll, she is not forgotten, she is cherished, and she has a purpose.

 Every doll tells a story of redemption and hope.
 And every girl deserves to know-